TeachBooks/mirror_mude_book/book/multivariate/events.md

 Refer to the [reference probability book](https://teachbooks.github.io/learn-probability/section_01/Must_know_%20probability_concepts.html#mutually-exclusive-and-collectively-exhaustive-events) for a refresher, if needed.
 ```

-Although the definition above is illustrated with a simple case of two discrete events, it essential to remember it when working with more complicated situations, for example multivariate probability distributions for continuous random variables.
+Although the definition above is illustrated with a simple case of two discrete events, it is essential to remember it when working with more complicated situations, for example multivariate probability distributions for continuous random variables.

 ## Total probability theorem